-To configure a service, click the wrench icon associated with the service or click the name of the service in the Services section of the tree menu.
+Services are configured by clicking the wrench icon or the name of the service in the Services section of the tree menu.

 If a service does not start, go to $System \rightarrow Advanced$ and check the box Show console messages in the footer.
-Console messages will now show at the bottom of the browser.
-Clicking the console messages area will make it into a pop-up window, allowing scrolling through the output and copying messages.
+Console messages appear at the bottom of the browser.
+Clicking the console message area makes it into a pop-up window, allowing scrolling through or copying the messages.
 Watch these messages for errors when stopping or starting the problematic service.

-To read the system logs for more information about a service failure, open Shell (page 277) and type more /var/log/messages.
+To read the system logs for more information about a service failure, open Shell (page 284) and type more /var/log/messages.